Dunstanburgh Castle: Construction

-Dunstanburgh Castle was constructed by Thomas, the Earl of Lancaster, between 1313 and 1322.
+Dunstanburgh Castle was constructed by Thomas, 2nd Earl of Lancaster, between 1313 and 1322.
 Thomas was an immensely powerful English baron, the second richest man in England after the King, with major land holdings across the kingdom.
 He had a turbulent relationship with his cousin, King Edward II, and had been a ringleader in the capture and killing of Edward's royal favourite, Piers Gaveston, in 1312.

 It is uncertain exactly why Thomas decided to build Dunstanburgh.
 Although it was located on a strong defensive site, it was some distance from the local settlements and other strategic sites of value.
 Thomas held some lands in Northumberland, but they were insignificant in comparison to his other estates in the Midlands and Yorkshire, and until 1313 he had paid them little attention.

 In the years following Gaveston's death, however, civil conflict in England rarely seemed far away, and it is currently believed that Thomas probably intended to create a secure retreat, a safe distance away from Edward's forces in the south.
 He also probably hoped to erect a prominent status symbol, illustrating his wealth and authority, and challenging that of the King.
 He may perhaps also have hoped to create a planned town alongside the castle, possibly intending to relocate the population of Embleton there.

 Building work on the castle had commenced by May 1313, with labourers beginning to excavate the moat and starting to construct the castle buildings.
 Some of the outer walls may have been built by workers from Embleton as part of their feudal dues to Thomas.
 The operations were overseen by a mason, Master Elias, possibly Elias de Burton, who had been previously involved in the construction of Conwy Castle in North Wales.
 Iron, Newcastle coal and Scandinavian wood was brought in for use in the project.
 By the end of the year £184 had been spent, and work continued for several years.
 A licence to crenellate – a form of royal authorisation for a new castle – was issued by Edward II in 1316, and a castle constable was appointed in 1319, charged with defending both the castle and the surrounding manors of Embleton and Stamford.
 By 1322 the castle was probably complete.

 The resulting castle was huge, protected on one side by the sea cliffs, with a stone curtain wall, a massive gatehouse, and six towers around the outside.
 A harbour was built on the south side of the fortress, enabling access from the sea.
 Northumbria was a lawless region in this period, suffering from the activities of thieves and schavaldours, a type of border brigand, many of whom were members of Edward II's household, and the harbour may have represented a safer way to reach the castle than land routes.